NandanDesai/AndroidIMTemplate/README.md

-# A Brief Guide for building an Instant Messaging app for Android
+# A brief guide on building an Instant Messaging app for Android

 ## Prerequisite
 You need to know the basics of Android app development (like what are Activities, Services etc.)